+Welcome and School of Nursing General Information: 4

+Plans of Student for Specific Tracks/Degrees 6

+Entry/Ongoing Requirements & Policies 8

+Health Requirements 9

-Welcome and School of Nursing General Information 3 Graduate Nursing Program 3 Entry/Ongoing Requirements & Policies Health Requirements Required Background Check Policy and Guidelines Applying to Non-Discrimination on the Basis of Disabilities Fees Academic Support Services/Policies/Grading School of Nursing Honor code 8 10 Student Support Services/Resources 14 Miscellaneous Class Cancellations Due to Severe Weather 16 16 Directory 18 Phone Numbers 20
+Required Background Check 9

+Policy and Guidelines Applying to Non-Discrimination on the Basis of Disabilities 10

+Fees 10

+Academic Support Services/Policies/Grading 11

+School of Nursing Honor Code 14

+Student Support Services/Resources 18

+Miscellaneous 20

+Class Cancellations Due to Severe Weather 21

+Directory 2-23

+Phone Numbers

-Welcome to Graduate Study at Viterbo University's School of Nursing!
+Welcome to Graduate Study at Viterbo University's School of Nursing

 The School of Nursing is committed to providing an educational experience for qualified professional nurses who wish to pursue an advanced degree in Nursing.
 This program attempts to meet the unique needs of the graduate nursing student while assuring fulfillment of the expectations related to higher education.
 Various educational methodologies appropriate to the adult learner with life and professional experience are incorporated into the curriculum plan and course delivery methods.
 Attempts have been made to facilitate full-time study while maintaining the demands of family and professional roles.

 We wish you the best of enriching experiences as you start graduate school.
 Welcome to this professional venture!